takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 Disable this option if your scene contains objects that penetrate the atmosphere or are located in space.

-A scaling factor to adjust the brightness of the moon.

 |       `correctGeometricError = false`       |       `correctGeometricError = true`       |
 | :-----------------------------------------: | :----------------------------------------: |
 | ![](docs/correct-geometric-error-false.jpg) | ![](docs/correct-geometric-error-true.jpg) |